fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 This is the sole rationale for [FIDO Web Pay](https://fido-web-pay.github.io/) which do not only leverage FIDO but EMV as well.

-Note: whatever system you propose it will take time and require marketing to succeed.
+Note: whatever system you have it will take time and require substantial marketing to _hopefully_ succeed.

 Version: 2021-03-25